 Our team is divided into four divisions:

-- Mechanical Division– responsible for designing/building/maintaining the body, structure and physical mechanisms of the robot such as driving and buoyancy mechanisms and .
+- Mechanical Division– responsible for designing/building/maintaining the body, structure and physical mechanisms of the robot such as driving, buoyancy mechanisms, and waterproofing.

 - Electrical Division– responsible for designing/building/maintaining the electrical systems of the robot such as circuits, batteries, and motors.

-- Computing Division– responsible for designing/building/maintaining the robot’s control systems and the code that runs the robot.
+- Computing Division– responsible for designing/building/maintaining the robot’s control systems, the code that runs the robot, and specified tasks from MATE like AI and Image Recognition.

 - Public Relations Team– responsible for public outreach and education, building relationships with sponsors, organizing team events, and maintaining the team’s website among other things.